bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **none**<**T**>(`predicate`: function): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹T, boolean›*

-Returns an `ObservableLike` that emits a single true value if the predicate does not satisfy every value produced by the source, or if the source is empty, otherwise false.
+Returns an `ObservableLike` that emits a single `true` value if the predicate does not satisfy every value produced by the source, or if the source is empty, otherwise `false`.

 **Type parameters:**